Ancient Roman sarcophagi: Dionysus and Ariadne

 Sarcophagi featuring Dionysus and Ariadne show the drunken Dionysus propped up by a satyr as he gazes upon his beloved Ariadne for the first time.
 He stands before her sleeping form as she faces the viewer, her body exposed.
 The remainder of the sarcophagi depicts the procession of Dionysiac revelers celebrating with song and dance.
 Ariadne is oftentimes given portrait features or was prepared to have portrait features.
 Comparisons to Ariadne are used to exemplify beauty and likely did just that for the deceased.
 Similar to the Selene and Endymion sarcophagi, the deceased is meant to be imagined as Ariadne being visited by her husband in the form of Dionysus.
 The way in which Dionysus gazes upon Ariadne is meant to evoke intense and eternal love between the pair as well as the deceased and their loved one.
 Ariadne is imagined to then be taken up to live happily amongst Dionysus and his revelers, providing comfort for the family that their own deceased continues to enjoy happiness even in death.
 Matching pairs of sleeper sarcophagi, now displayed in the Louvre in Paris, were found in Bordeaux with one displaying the myth of Selene and Endymion and the other the myth of Dionysus and Ariadne.
 It is believed that the Selene and Endymion sarcophagus contained the husband while the Dionysus and Ariadne sarcophagus contained the wife, drawing a direct comparison between the sleeper and deceased.
 The scenes of cosmic love, as well as matching sarcophagi featuring a sleeping deceased, exemplified the bond between husband and wife.
 The Dionysus and Ariadne sarcophagus of this pairing featured a centaur family amongst the revelers.
-This familial image held no significance in the myth itself but is, rather, used as a bridge between the myth and the life of a Roman visitor.
+This familial image held no significance in the myth, but rather, is used as a bridge between the myth and the life of a Roman visitor.

 Dionysian Imagery

 One of the more curious examples of mythological and biographical sarcophagi are those featuring Dionysian imagery.
 Dionysus (or, as the Romans called him, Bacchus) is known as a god of celebration and revelry, particularly of wine, and the wild areas of the world outside the cities.
 As such he and symbolism associated with him were popular for their ability to show scenes of joy or relaxation.
 Dionysian imagery is usually shown through the use of wine, grapes, and a generally festive atmosphere.
-Dionysus is often associated with large predatory cats, especially panthers, and as such images of felines tend to crop up often as well.
-Dionysus himself is often shown as a young man, beardless, often drunken.
+Dionysus is often associated with large predatory cats, especially lionesses, and as such images of felines tend to crop up often as well.
+Dionysus is often shown as a young man, beardless, often drunken.
 His bride, Ariadne, is also depicted often, either enjoying time with her husband, or sleeping, being approached by the procession of her future husband Dionysus.